by-nir/aws-lambda-zig/README.md

 // Eeach event is processed separetly the handler function.
 // The function must have the following signature: fn handler(
-    allocs: lambda.Allocators,  // Managed allocators
-    context: lambda.Context,    // Function metadata (including env)
+    ctx: lambda.Context,    // Metadata and utilities
-    payload: []const u8,        // Raw event payload (JSON) ) ![]const u8 {
+    event: []const u8,      // Raw event payload (JSON) ) ![]const u8 {
-    // Implement the function behavior to process the input `payload` and return a response...
+    // The handler’s implement should process the `event` payload and return a response payload. return switch(payload.len) {
-    // Usage instructions for `allocs` and `context` are provided in the following sections.

-    return switch(payload.len) {
         0 => "Empty payload.",
         else => payload,